seepiol/Rasp2Pc/README.md

 ## Configuration

+First of all, you need to make sure that the shortcuts file is correct for your pc's system and good for you (more [here](#default-shortcuts))
 You have to add the ip address of the PC on the rasp.conf configuration file.
 For example, if the ip address of the PC is 192.168.1.20, and the socket is listening to the port 10000 (as default), rasp.conf will be: